RudeDude/PowerDeleteSuite/README.md

  6. You can do an export of all the content you filter, whether or not you're deleting or editing!
  7. It pulls the latest version from github, so whenever I add new features or fix bugs, you have it instantly!
  8. It was built by /u/j0be, a well known reddit user with a long reddit history and moderates several large subreddits.
 This means you don't just have to implicitly trust "some random person you can't track down." *\*ahem, reddit overwrite\**
+ 9. This FORK from https://github.com/lyr1cx/PowerDeleteSuiteto include the Timer / Timeout / Delay to try and avoid the rate limit.
+ 10. Further, I've changed URL references to /u/j0be to reference THIS repo instead.

 ## Screenshots